-This will find the reviews that have the above combination of words in a single sentence.
 Among all the 3.79M reviews in the DS1 dataset, 100,086 reviews submitted by 39,886 users on 1,850 products match some variants of the above regular expression in one sentence.
 We consider these 100,086 reviews as EIRs and group them in our DS2 dataset.

 We also considered a more relaxed setting where reviews could have the above regular expression across multiple sentences.
 This strategy tags 325,043 reviews from 210,198 users on 7,059 products as EIR.
-However, our careful inspection of many of these newly-identified EIRs by this more flexible strategy revealed that some of them are non-incentivized reviews that happen to match the regular expression.
-Here is an example
+However, our careful inspection of many of the newly-identified EIRs by this more flexible strategy revealed that some of them are non-incentivized reviews that happen to match the regular expression.
+To avoid any such false-positives in our EIRs, we adopt a conservative strategy and only consider a review as EIR if the desired pattern is detected within a single sentence.